-The aim of this course is to guide students in the methods of and the approaches to quality academic research in literature and civilization.
+The aim of this course is to help students develop their academic writing skills in English.
 Course activities will emphasize reading and writing as complementary processes.

-The first part of the course will focus on reading and research practices: gathering and filtering information from available research tools in the library and on the internet, and the development of effective critical reading skills.
-The second part of the course will focus on the writing process: organizing source material and information and the steps necessary in the creation of coherent research-based essays and term papers.
+The course will focus on the writing process: organizing source material and information and the steps necessary in the creation of coherent research-based essays and term papers.